mggg/mggg.github.io/_about/jobs.md

 Here are our open job opportunities as of November 1, 2025.
 We will add links to HR pages as they become available.

+## Software Developers

+We hope to hire 1-2 full-time software developers into the Data Science Institute at UChicago.
+You can find the official HR posting [here.](https://uchicago.wd5.myworkdayjobs.com/en-US/External/details/Research-Software-Engineer_JR32051-1)

 ## Lab Manager / Program Director

 The Data and Democracy Lab sits inside the broader DDRI (Data and Democracy Research Initiative).
 We seek to have a pair of leaders heading these ambitious and wide-ranging programs, and we are currently searching for one of the two roles.
 PhD or JD is preferred, though experience running a complex organization can be an alternative qualification.

-## Software Developers

-We hope to hire 1-2 full-time software developers into the Data Science Institute at UChicago.

 ## Hybrid Postdoctoral Positions